Filing for Bankruptcy in Stirling, Alberta

 The consumer proposal is a process that helps you pay off your entire debt or an agreed upon portion, either monthly or within a specific period of time (up to a maximum of 5 years).

 Depending on the amount of your debt, it is possible for you to contact your current creditors directly and discuss a lesser interest rate or set up a repayment schedule that works for you.

 Debt consolidation combines your debt into a single monthly repayment so that you can pay off multiple creditors.

 Under the Orderly Payment of Debt (OPD) program the court consolidates your loans and pays your unsecured creditors in three or more years at an interest rate of 5% per annum.

 Most people feel that with their debt piling up, filing for bankruptcy is the best course of action.
-You may be interested to learn that there may be more suitable solutions to your situation that you may not yet have considered.
+However, there are many alternatives that may be more appropriate for your particular financial situation.
 We'll work together to create a plan that works best for you.